 3. Diverse experiences and perspectives

-- Ruth Slater, patient relative with lived experience
+- Ruth Slater, niece of a patient with experience of the discharge process

 - Tilly Robinson-Miles, Impact and Policy Officer, Eat Well Age Well